 Leviathan Class - Text by M. Alan Kazlev These MPA capital ships were the largest warships of the Version War, and the largest vessels to see combat in the Inner Sphere.

 Linelayer - Text by Steve Bowers Specialised spacecraft used to transport wormhole mouths to distant locations

 M-Life - Text by M. Alan Kazlev Machinic non-biological life as seen in neumanns, hylonanecologies, and other inorganic organisms or ecologies.
 In practise M-life, B-life and A-life tend to merge, especially because of the ubiquity of biotech and bionanotech.

 Order of St. Christopher - Text by Anders Sandberg Solarist starship religious order, founded in 5378 by Nos D388.
 The members are all starships (mainly relativist craft), serving the Divine Order by transporting beings, equipment and especially wormholes to where they are needed.
 During the Version War the ships of the order were involved in refugee transports, linelaying and scouting, their efforts gaining them a formal blessing of divine gratitude from H. H. the God Emperor.
 The order has since then largely been active in the Perseus rift and in the Amalgamation effort.

 Ship Mind, Shipmind - Text by M. Alan Kazlev The ai (or in some cases an uploaded biont or postbiont) that controls a ship.
 Shipminds require special training, programming, and customization.
-Often the Mind that runs the drive is the most expensive component in any ship.
-Then the drive and its components.
+Often the Mind that runs the drive is the most expensive component in any ship, more so than the drive and its components.